Program Director Spotlight: Nang Tin Maung, Public Health Program

 As I mentioned before, our adjunct faculty are also able to mentor students and give specific tips based on their own experiences in the field.
 This year, we added a full-time Assistant Director of Public Health Career Services to our team.
 She has been busy developing a web page with useful career resources, counseling students one-on-one, and running a professional development workshop, which is a required non-credit course for all of our new students starting this year.

-Any words of wisdom for Public Health students?
+Any words of wisdom for Graduate Programs in Public Health students?

 People have said that online programs are “easier” but if you are one of our students, you know that it cannot be farther from the truth.
 You need really good time-management and communication skills to be successful in an online program.
 Our classes are fast-paced, so you cannot afford to fall behind.
 Connect with your instructors and Student Support Specialist; they’re there to help you succeed.